 Everything is constantly changing.
 There are different ways to steer the flow of change in a direction that best fits the individual.
-One such method is Ashtanga yoga.
+One such method is Ashtanga Yoga.

 When teaching a yoga class, I work on the aspects described here together with my practising students.

-We align the body, breathing becomes freer, energy can flow and by regularly exiting our comfort zones, we create ourselves anew.
+We align the body, breathing becomes freer, energy can flow and by regularly exceeding our comfort zones, we create ourselves anew.
 The learning experience is made all the more intensive by the energy of the group.

 When teaching a yoga class, I work on the aspects described here together with my practising students.

-We align the body, breathing becomes freer, energy can flow and by regularly exiting our comfort zones, we create ourselves anew.
+We align the body, breathing becomes freer, energy can flow and by regularly exceeding our comfort zones, we create ourselves anew.
 The learning experience is made all the more intensive by the energy of the group.

 Referenzen